Developing A Culture of Individualized Attention for Digital Learners

 Virtual classrooms can offer a viable way to help solve many of the challenges previously discussed by virtue of the fact that they provide a venue for synchronous interaction between instructors and learners.
 One-on-one attention inside of them not only increase rates of comprehension and knowledge retention, but can also generate new datasets and measurement opportunities.
 A simple example of this would be examining data gathered from individuals within a cohort that attended live office hours or mentoring sessions and analyzing the data around specific activities they engaged in during these sessions.
 This ultimately presents an opportunity for stakeholders to be better equipped to both bring visibility to their programs and apply improvements rooted in data to their forward looking instructional design strategies.

 In order for the true potential of digital learning to be achieved it is important that those involved in its design and execution understand that broadening reach without also scaling individualized attention is likely to cause disillusionment and course abandonment amongst learners.
 Providing this resource inside of virtual classrooms in small group settings will help distance learners internalize a sense of community with their peers, establish intimacy with the information being studied, and build stronger relationships with the instructors and the organizations responsible for its creation.

-Subsequent posts in our Virtual Classroom Experience Design series will cover the tactics educators and trainers can use to architect effective office hour and mentorship environments inside of Adobe Connect while also measuring their impact through the use of Adobe Captivate Prime or with an integration alongside an organization’s legacy learning management system (LMS).
+Subsequent posts in our Virtual Classroom Experience Design series will cover the tactics educators, trainers, and managers can use to architect effective office hour, mentorship, and coaching environments inside of Adobe Connect while also measuring their impact through the use of Adobe Captivate Prime or with an integration alongside an organization’s legacy learning management system (LMS).